zognin/tp/docs/UserGuide.md

 `tab 2`

-Now, we will proceed to add our 3 ingredients to the inventory by entering the following commands:
+Remember the ingredients you had?
+After your first order, you will be left with 94 slices of bread, 97 slices of cheese and 97 cans of tuna.
+We will proceed to add them to the inventory by entering the following commands:

-`add-i in/Bread iq/100 iu/slices`
+`add-i in/Bread iq/94 iu/slices`

-`add-i in/Cheese iq/100 iu/slices`
+`add-i in/Cheese iq/97 iu/slices`

-`add-i in/Tuna iq/100 iu/cans`
+`add-i in/Tuna iq/97 iu/cans`

 You will notice that the ingredients, bread, cheese and tuna have been added to the Inventory list (ingredients are sorted alphabetically).